rodrigosousaeoliveira/mypage/resume.md

-### Education
+### EDUCATION

 Aerospace Engineering student at UFMG(Federal University of Minas Gerais) - graduating 2021

-### Experience
+### EXPERIENCE

 **UNDERGRADUATE RESEARCH PROGRAM, CENTER FOR AERONAUTICAL STUDIES - UFMG**

 _March 2019 – December 2019_

--Started developing a flight data acquisition system for light aircraft and UAVs in the BeagleBone Black single board computer.
+- Started developing a flight data acquisition system for light aircraft and UAVs in the BeagleBone Black single board computer.
 Worked with drivers for various sensors and construction of the Device Tree Overlay.

 Keywords: Linux, drivers, devicetree, sensors, integration